alexankitty/Persona-3-FES-Modding-Guide/docs/source/index.rst

-How to mod Persona 3 FES!
+How To Mod Persona 3 FES!
 =========================
 .. image:: images/how_to_mod.png